I had a chance to use my Manfrotto backdrop the other day.

 Bringing out the texture, highlighting the background colours a little, but pushing the base olive (white balance shift and colour channels), gives me a much desired Olive tone version.
 With more depth of field, I could bring out more texture and colour.

 Or I can go the other way and blur it out more for an almost medium format look.
+No doubt I can smooth and feather these better, but for now as examples they work well enough.

 Wanting to give the client some variety, I treated each subject as an individual on their merits.
 Same background, only white balance shifts applied to the background layer.